 OK, so pecan pie probably isn't the best way to get your healthy fat (hello, butter and sugar), but pecans themselves boast 26 percent of the DV for fat per 1 ounce, with 18.6 grams of unsaturated fat.

 Pecans also contain very little saturated fat — fewer than 2 grams per serving.
-Pecans, like all nuts, are a vegan food high in fat and low in carbs, making them a popular ingredient in trail mixes.
+Pecans, like all nuts, are a vegan food high in fat and low in carbs.

 6. Walnuts: 18.5 g, 24% DV